xinhanlim/jobapplicationtracker-BE/README.md

 1. Things Done Today:

 - cRud , Read done for jobs. able to fetch jobs document based on userId.
+- User able to login equipped with jwtoken and when user want to delete account,update -> it will require this token to be able to do so. if not return an 401 error.
-- User able to login
+- User CRUD completed.

 2. Stuck at Jsonwebtoken, AuthMiddleware
 - understanding jsonwebtoken